Amittt2003/AmitFinal/README.md

 // To run the app in Android Studio please download the zip file: "AmitFinal.zip" for all the files in the project.

+// To run the app on android phone please download the file: "app-debug.apk" on your phone.
+(Recommended phone: Pixel 2)